 My brother and I had a "lifetime subscription" to Strategy & Tactics magazine which as I recall we purchased for the princely sum of $200 in the early 70s.
 It eventually ran out when SPI changed ownership but it was a pretty good deal.
 We purchased many games from SPI, AH, VG and GDW in that era, before university when gaming was sidelined for both of us (majors in chemistry and physics do not allow for much free time).
 I later had a subscription to Command Magazine which had great games and I enjoyed them a lot, especially as I was a grad student and $30-$50 on a boxed game at the time seemed incredibly extravagant.
 For a while in the 90s I was a game reviewer for a few mags including Fire and Movement and Zone of Control if I recall correctly.

-I was preoccupied with other things besides games for a long time but in the past few years have made time for gaming again, and I have updated my collection through BGG math trades and eBay.
-Much of my wargaming used to be solo but I have recently met some wargamers close by thanks to BGG so I am finally getting some FTF action again.
-But more than that I have discovered VASSAL and this has completely changed my gaming focus, to the point where I don't play solo much any more.
-I have a few friends who play lighter "weeknight" wargames and Euros with me almost once a week, and game night is often one of the highlights of my week.
+I was preoccupied with other things besides games for a long time but in the past ten years or so have made time for gaming again, and I have updated my collection through BGG math trades and eBay.
+Much of my wargaming used to be solo but thanks to BGG and local game cons I have met some wargamers close by so I am finally getting some FTF action again.
+But more than that I have discovered VASSAL and this has completely changed my gaming focus, to the point where I don't play solo much any more except to learn new games.
+I have a few local friends who play both euros and wargames, and game night is usually one of the highlights of my week.

-My wife and I play games regularly, our favourite being Pandemic.
-Co-op games are best when it's just the two of us for a whole bunch of reasons!
-With friends it tends to be card games (mostly euchre) or party games.
+My wife and I play games regularly, our favourites being Pandemic and gin rummy.
+Co-op games are great when it's just the two of us for a whole bunch of reasons!
+With friends it tends to be card games (mostly euchre) or party games (PitchCar

-Professionally I am a physical chemist and have worked for the last 15 years in "technology transfer" which is the attempt to take new discoveries from academic research and turn them into new products or processes.
-Along the way I have become skilled in such areas as assessing new technologies, patent law, licensing and raising capital for new ventures.
+Professionally I am a physical chemist and have worked for most of the last 20 years in "technology transfer" which is the attempt to take new discoveries from academic research and turn them into new products or processes, as well as to promote research partnerships with industry.
+Along the way I have become skilled in such areas as assessing new technologies, patent law, licensing, negotiating and raising capital for new ventures.
 Almost all of my adult life has been spent studying at or working for universities; I didn't finish my last degree until I was in my early 30s, and only worked for two years in a consulting firm before returning to work in research administration and technology management.
-As one might expect my personal philosophies are generally left-wing (I believe selfishness is the scourge of humanity) and uber-rationalist (I believe science and scientific investigation to be the highest achievements of humanity and the only worthwhile basis for any belief).
+I knew the first day of my first year of university that I had found my "tribe" and the place where I feel most comfortable.
+As one might expect for a pointy-head academic type, my personal philosophies are generally left-wing (I believe selfishness is the scourge of humanity) and uber-rationalist (I believe science and scientific investigation to be the highest achievements of humanity and the only worthwhile basis for any belief).
 Humanity's greatest threats are, beyond a doubt, climate change and depletion of natural resources.
-My professional focus is nurturing chemical technologies that alter manufacturing processes so as to reduce pollution, aka "green chemistry".
+My current professional position is as director of corporate research partnerships at the University of Waterloo, which generates around $50 million in research funding every year.
+The challenge of the job is to promote these research partnerships and make them valuable both for the companies and the professors and students without "selling our soul" or taking undue risk.

 I am happily married with two daughters, and most of our summers are spent camping in our tent trailer.
 Living in Ontario there are beautiful places close by in every direction.
 And I have a few games that fit on the little table in our trailer.